facebookarchive/torch-rnnlib/doc/modules.md

 }
 ```

+This is a subclass of [nn.Container](https://github.com/torch/nn/blob/master/Container.lua)
-This container applies a sequence of modules to an input sequence along a given
+that applies a sequence of modules to an input sequence along a given
 dimension.
 Each module in self.modules takes as input both the state of the
 previous module and the next item in the input sequence.
 The output of the
 internal modules should be of the same dimension as the initial input.